 To help with your preparations for coming to Cardiff we will be holding a pre-departure briefing sessionsin KL and Johor Bahru in July and August.
 For more information and to book your place please click here.

-Ms Clara Ho from the International Office will be travelling to Malaysia in June and October 2014 and would like to meet with anyone interested in studying at Cardiff University.
+Ms Clara Ho from the International Office will be travelling to Malaysia in October 2014 and would like to meet with anyone interested in studying at Cardiff University.